danielmrrk/deep-learning-book-sj/README.md

 </p>

 Deep Learning exercise solutions from the book "understanding deep learning" from Simon J.D.
 Prince.
-But keep in mind that these are my solutions and there are solutions on the website from Simon J.D.
-Prince.
+Subsets of solutions are available on the website <>.